Reject the Allure of Stuff

 Be consumer disobedient.
 You don’t have to go shopping to save the economy.
 You don’t have to buy what advertisements tell you to and you don’t have to own what your neighbors own.

 Make a list.
-I have a list on Work Flowy called “what I want to buy”.
+I have a list on Evernote called “what I want to buy”.
 If there is something that I really want to buy, I’ll add it to the list.
 After a few weeks, the desire usually fades and after a few months, the desire to add anything to the list fades.

 Consider the true cost.
 Spending $100 on a new pair of shoes doesn’t sound excessive, especially when you can buy them for $1000 or more.
 But instead of thinking about that $100 in terms of dollars, think of it in terms of time.
 How many hours do you have to work to make $100?
 What about a $20,000 car?
 How many hours of your life does that steal?
 Read Your Money or Your Life when you are ready to assess the real value of your time.